Blank Space: Adaptive Causal Coding for Streaming Communications Over Multi-Hop Networks: Blank Space AC-RLNC

 \section{Blank Space AC-RLNC}

-In this section, we detail our proposed \acf{bs-acrlnc} protocol for multi-hop networks.
-The solution leverages the network's physical limitations, considering the estimated global and forward-channels bottleneck information, as defined in \eqref{eqn: BN_n}, to improve the efficiency (i.e., reduce channel usage) while maintaining competitive performance in the rate-delay trade-off. \ac{bs-acrlnc} is designed based on the AC-RLNC protocol (see Section~\ref{subsec:AC}).
-In particular, we propose a new light-computational sliding window module called \acf{net-acrlnc} that is applied at intermediate nodes\footnote{ In case \ac{net-acrlnc} can't be applied at some nodes\off{ in the proposed \ac{bs-acrlnc} protocol (or at the source with encoding)}, those nodes can deploy traditional communication methods to transmit and forward information in the multi-hop network.
+In this section, we detail our proposed \acf{bs-acrlnc} protocol for multi-hop networks. \rg{A detailed description of the operations performed by each node is provided by an example in Appendix~\ref{appendix:example}.} The solution leverages the network's physical limitations, considering the estimated global and forward-channels bottleneck information, as defined in \eqref{eqn: BN_n}, to improve the efficiency (i.e., reduce channel usage) while maintaining competitive performance in the rate-delay trade-off. \ac{bs-acrlnc} is designed based on the AC-RLNC protocol (see Section~\ref{subsec:AC} \rg{and Fig.~\ref{fig:hierarchy}}).
+In particular, \rg{it incorporates} a new light-computational sliding window module called \acf{net-acrlnc} that is applied at intermediate nodes\footnote{ In case \ac{net-acrlnc} can't be applied at some nodes\off{ in the proposed \ac{bs-acrlnc} protocol (or at the source with encoding)}, those nodes can deploy traditional communication methods to transmit and forward information in the multi-hop network.
 This provides flexibility in deployment.}.
-The \ac{net-acrlnc} consists three key features: 1) Each node can re-encode and send DoFs over the forward channels.
-Based on per-packet feedback the node schedules re-transmissions using the three FEC mechanisms~\ref{itm:a-FEC}-\ref{itm:EOW}.
+The \ac{net-acrlnc} consists three key features: 1) Each node can re-encode and send \rg{new or same} DoFs over the forward channels.
+Based on per-packet feedback, the node schedules re-transmissions using the three FEC mechanisms~\ref{itm:a-FEC}-\ref{itm:EOW}.
 2) To manage the sliding window, nodes only track the DoFs received by the next node, instead of fully decoding\footnote{In the case of single-source multicast, which is relevant to many emerging applications, e.g., \cite{ yanmaz2018drone,kumar2012overview,radi2012multipath}, each node can decode the data transmitted.}.
 This approach, termed \textit{semi-decoding}, eliminates the decoding computational overhead.
 3) Within the \ac{net-acrlnc} module, we introduce two mechanisms to pause transmissions: 3.1) The first, called \textit{\acf{bsp}}, identifies optional idle periods that emerge from re-transmissions generated at subsequent nodes.
 These re-transmissions create intervals where sending data would result in unnecessary buffering.
 This behavior is described in detail in Fig.~\ref{fig:bl_sp}.
 Thus, considering the capacity limit of the remaining path,\off{(see \eqref{eqn: BN_n})} nodes can safely suspend transmissions, creating 'blank spaces' in the transmission timelines.
 3.2) The second stems from \ac{bs-acrlnc} independent nodes operation.
-When neither FEC transmissions are required (\ref{itm:a-FEC}-\ref{itm:EOW}) nor new data is available in the buffer,\footnote{ Only DoFs containing new data for the current node are stored in its buffer.
-Thus, new data is with respect to its own sliding window, regardless of whether it arrived as FEC or new from the previous node.} nodes can safely pause transmission - a mechanism we call \textit{No-New No-FEC}.
-The full NET operation given in Alg~\ref{alg:full_alg} is detailed next.
+When neither FEC transmissions are required (\ref{itm:a-FEC}-\ref{itm:EOW}) nor new data is available in the buffer,\footnote{ New data is with respect to its own sliding window, regardless of whether it arrived as FEC or new from the previous node. \rg{For more details see Subsection~\ref{subsec:Preliminaries}.} } \rg{and the next node has acknowledged a sufficient number of DoF to ensure successful decoding of all raw data packets, including the most recent raw data packet referenced by \(w_t^{\max}\)}, nodes can safely pause transmission - a mechanism we call \textit{No-New No-FEC}.
+The full NET operation given in Alg~\ref{alg:full_alg} is detailed next, with a representative example provided in Appendix~\ref{appendix:example}.